supremebeing7/time_log_robot/README.md

     $ time_log_robot

+#### Format of time entries

+Time entries need an issue key (in JIRA, something like `BUG-12`), a start time, and a duration.
+The robot will try to parse an issue key from the description first, then from the project name, then from the mapping file (see ["Mapping Keys"](#mapping-keys) section).

+#### Specifying how far back to log

 By default, the robot will get all time entries since the previous Saturday.
 To specify a different time, run it with the optional `--since` flag (Note: the date given must be in YYYY-MM-DD format):

     $ time_log_robot --since 2016-05-01